Analytical psychology: Divergences from psychoanalysis

 In place of Freud's "surgical detachment", Jung demonstrated a more relaxed and warmer welcome in the consulting room.
 He remained aware nonetheless that exposure to a patient's unconscious contents always posed a certain risk of contagion (he calls it "psychic infection") to the analyst, as experienced in the countertransference.
-The process of contemporary Jungian analysis depends on the type of "school of analytical psychology" to which the therapist adheres, (see below).
+The process of contemporary Jungian analysis depends on the type of "school of analytical psychology" to which the therapist adheres.
 The "Zurich School" would reflect the approach Jung himself taught, while those influenced by Michael Fordham and associates in London, would be significantly closer to a Kleinian approach and therefore, concerned with analysis of the transference and countertransference as indicators of repressed material along with the attendant symbols and patterns.

 Dream work

 Jung's preoccupation with dreams can be dated from 1902.
 It was only after the break with Freud that he published in 1916 his "Psychology of the Unconscious" where he elaborated his view of dreams, which contrasts sharply with Freud's conceptualisation.
 While he agrees that dreams are a highway into the unconscious, he enlarges on their functions further than psychoanalysis did.
 One of the salient differences is the compensatory function they perform by reinstating psychic equilibrium in respect of judgments made during waking life: thus a man consumed by ambition and arrogance may, for example, dream about himself as small and vulnerable person.